Wandalen/willbe/doc/version2.eng/concept/Criterions.md

 ### Resource by default

 The `default` criterion has a particular meaning.
 The resource that has the criterion `default:1` is considered as the default resource.
-By means of `default: 1` criterion, one can specify the [build](ResourceBuild.md#Resource-collection) that should build resource by default.
+By means of `default: 1` criterion, one can specify the [build](ResourceBuild.md#Resource-collection) that should be built by default.

 ![criterion.default.png](./Images/criterion.default.png)